jmcorral4/Azure-Honeypot-Project-Experience/README.md

 Overall, this project gave me a good understanding of what goes into detecting suspicious activity in a cloud environment and the importance to have all the monitoring pieces connected and working right.

 <h2> Update 06/02/2025:</h2>
   I was able to update Incidents on the Sentinel by adding a scheduled query rule.
-The query was<br/>
+The query was KQL<br/>
 SecurityEvent<br/>
 | where EventID == 4625<br/>
 | project TimeGenerated, EventID, WorkstationName, LogonTypeName, Account, Computer, IpAddress<br/>